Trae1ounG/DyPRAG/README.md

 | `projector_p` | intermediate size of parameter translator |

 You can use similar command to inference RAGTruth with `--data_type="QA"`.
+> We have released the parameter translator weights of LLama3.2-1B and Qwen2.5-1.5B (Others will coming soon) at <a href="https://drive.google.com/drive/folders/1FLu3_rMcAMaXfQKQSqf6nALhBv841-ko?usp=drive_link">here</a>, your can download and run inference.

 #### RAGTruth Evaluation
 ```